A painterly impression of the river front Richmond Upon Thames.

 Some years later I really got the photography bug and bought my first camera, an Olympus OM-1 35 mm film camera and I went on to own their OM-2 and OM-4ti cameras and a range of lenses.
 Film was still pretty expensive considering I earned about £20 a week in my first job so I got in to developing and printing my own black and white and, later, colour films to help keep the costs down and make things more affordable.
 Not only did this experience teach me an awful lot about image-making start to finish, many of the techniques and skills that I learned in my makeshift darkroom, a small room adorned with genuine World War 2 blackout curtains fitted to keep out the light, another hand-me-down from my grandfather, these skills would re-surface and be invaluable some years later when I started working on processing my digital images.

 I put myself through University as a mature student and I badly needed the money so I had to very reluctantly part with all my photographic equipment, but needs must.
 After I graduated I bought my first digital camera, a small fixed lens Kodak compact camera, reduced in a sale.
 It had, by today’s standards, a laughably small maximum image resolution of 640×480 pixels or, to put it another way, a stunning 0.4 Megapixels!.
-For all of this and further equipped with screw on wide angle and telephone lens attachments, it proved to be a fabulous little camera which I took all over the place with me.
+For all of this and further equipped with screw on wide angle and telephoto lens attachments, it proved to be a fabulous little camera which I took all over the place with me.
 Put simply, digital photography was a revelation, to me, no requirement for film, no real running costs and a lot of image capacity on a small memory card which I found absolutely liberating.

 A few years before that I had discovered some free graphics editing software on the cover disk of a computer magazine and that started off my real passion for working with graphics and, ultimately, photo processing.
 So I then had all the tools I required to develop, pun intended and further, my interest in digital photography.
 Processing is where the magic starts for me, I am totally absorbed in and fascinated by the range of options that digital processing affords me.
 It encourages me, if, that is, I ever need encouragement, to constantly experiment with new styles, new techniques and is such an important part of my enjoyment and interest in photography.